 “Managers with inaccurate information will tend, on average to make worse decisions than if they had better business intelligence.”

 Business Intelligence is critically important for making informed learning decisions.
-But it is not a skill that is learnt overnight.
 It takes regular practice using BI software apps (Power BI is our favorite), creativity on the displaying of data and a deep and precise knowledge of what you wish your business outcomes to be.

-You won’t understand the critical importance and relevance that BI will have for your business until you start applying your own business data to BI software applications especially Power BI and watching your data come alive.
-The moment your data starts working for you is when you get excited about the possibilities that are available using business intelligence and especially business intelligence applications.
+You won’t understand the critical importance and relevance that BI will have for your business.
+Until you start applying your own business data to BI software applications.
+Especially Power BI and watching your data come alive.
+The moment your data starts working for you.
+Is when you get excited about the possibilities that are available using business intelligence.
+Especially business intelligence applications.